 Participations in print by Saelia Aparicio and Lindsay Seers

 Saelia Aparicio lives on a secret island in London.
 She graduated in Sculpture (MA) at the Royal College of Art in 2016.
 She has had institutional solo shows at La Conservera, Murcia (2012); the Patio Herreriano Museum, Valladolid (2013) and Da2 2002 Domus Artium, Salamanca (2015).
-During the summer of 2016 she will be undertaking a residency at SeMA NANJI (Seoul Museum of Art) and her work will be showcased at the Bluecoat, Liverpool, and at the ICA as part of Bloomberg New Contemporaries.
+During the summer of 2016 she is undertaking a residency at SeMA NANJI (Seoul Museum of Art) and her work is being showcased at the Bluecoat, Liverpool, and at the ICA as part of Bloomberg New Contemporaries.
 Her multidisciplinary practice dwells on ideas of the organic, establishing analogies between corporeal and social mechanisms.

 Foregrounding experience and perception, Clodagh Emoe’s works, which often take place in a collective setting, are underpinned by an in-between or “other” temporality or state.
 Projects have been commissioned and shown internationally, including We Are and Are Not, The Model, Sligo (2015); The Things We See, 9th Taipei Biennial (2014); An Exercise in Seeing, Red Cross Forest, Wicklow (2013); Proposition 7, The National Art Studio, Seoul; Parodos, Irish Museum of Modern Art, Dublin (2012); Psychic Sleep and Collective Thought, Hugh Lane Municipal Gallery (2012), dOCUMENTA 13, Kassel (2012) and Catalyst Arts, Belfast (2013); and Metaphysical Longings (2014).
 Collaborative projects include Mystical Anarchism, with Simon Critchley.